 - Pair a Baseball Hat with Your Poncho

-- Enjoy lower crowds as locals stay home, but be ready for longer lines if some attractions close due to rain
+- Enjoy lower crowds as locals stay home in wet weather, but be ready for longer lines if some attractions close due to rain

 - Top 5 Ways to Stay Dry on Grizzly River Run